 Q3.
 Can I take my flute back on the same day?

-A. It will much depend on the current condition of your instrument, as well as requested repair work and general availability, however the staff will give his very best -within the given circumstances- to accommodate your requests.
-Please let him know if you are in urgent need to have your flute back soon, are visiting TFS from afar, and/or are having difficulties in going out often.
+A. It will much depend on the current condition of your instrument, as well as requested repair work and general availability, however the staff will give his very best -within the given circumstances- to accommodate your needs.
+In case of full adjustment, especially the instrument being brought to Tokyo Flute Space for the first time, would require more than one day to finish the work, based on the recommended procedure.
+The returning instruments that have already been to TFS in the past may possibly be finished on the same day, depending on booking situation in general and any repair records after your last visit, if applicable.
+Please let the staff know if you are in urgent need to have your flute back soon, are visiting TFS from afar, and/or are having difficulties in going out often.

 Q4.
 Is it OK if I send my flute to Tokyo Flute Space to get it repaired?

 A. At Tokyo Flute Space, careful consultation before and after the repair work as well as sharing the view with each customer on his/her instrument's condition are of pivotal importance.
 In order to return instruments in the best possible way for each owner, TFS remains flexible providing further fine-tuning and individual set-up as needed after the initially planned repair.
 Although TFS would love to welcome customers also from relatively distant places, this package around the actual repairs being excluded by sending the instrument, Tokyo Flute Space regrets to be unable to offer its services as a general rule.
 If you have already been served regularly in the past and look for ways other than visiting, the staff welcomes your individual enquiry.

 Q5.
 Can you give me further details on face-to-face reception policy?